konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 It takes a fetch function in parameter that must return a `Promise`.
 You need at least the `GET` permission on `io.cozy.accounts` in your manifest to allow it to fetch account information for your connector.

+Its role is twofold :

+- Make the link between account data and konnector
+- Handle errors

+⚠️  A promise should be returned from the `fetch` function otherwise the konnector cannot know that asynchronous code has been called.

 **Kind**: global class